 Hot Off the Press

 This pattern, relatively new, and already wildly popular, is impossible to keep in stock!
 (Apparently I’m not the only one who feels like a Hollywood starlet in these pants!)
-Cropped and slightly tapered, they simultaneously accentuate the waist and lengthen the leg without clinging unflattering at the hips or thighs.
-Simply put, they do precisely what a good pair of trouser is designed to do!
-You can choose to include or exclude cuffs, depending on whether or not you prefer a more traditional look.
+Cropped and slightly tapered with the option for a cuff, these pants simultaneously accentuate the waist and lengthen the leg without clinging unflattering at the hips or thighs.
+Simply put, they do precisely what a good pair of trousers is designed to do!

-There are no front pockets drafted in this pattern which is inconvenient.
-However, in the case of the Eve Trousers, I’ve chosen to relax my strong pro-pocket beliefs, because the lack of front pockets in this design actually heightens the over-all sophistication of the garment.
+Unfortunately, there are no front pockets drafted in this pattern which is inconvenient.
+However, in the case of the Eve Trousers, I’ve chosen to relax my strong pro-pocket beliefs, because I think that the lack of front pockets in this design actually heightens the over-all sophistication of the garment.
 What’s more there are two, good-sized, patch pockets on the back to make up for any functional deficit.

 Made to Measure